AACD Accreditation Frequently Asked Questions

 Q. Is there a deadline for submitting cases for Fellowship?

-A. The submission deadline date is December 1 of each year.
-An application is required to schedule an examination slot (limited slots available) in which many members schedule well in advance.
+A. Case submission deadline date is December 1 of each year.
+An application is required to schedule an exam slot, which members schedule well in advance.

-MAINTENANCEQ.
-Once I become an Accredited or Accredited Fellow member in the AACD, are there maintenance requirements that I have to complete?
-How do I keep my status of an Accredited or Accredited Fellow member?
+Q. Once I become an Accredited or Accredited Fellow in the AACD, are there maintenance requirements that I must complete?
+How do I maintain Accredited or Accredited Fellow status?

-A. Accredited and Accredited Fellow members do have maintenance requirements that must be completed once every three years.
-Please review the Accreditation and/or Fellowship protocol for the specifics and complete details.
+A. Accredited and Accredited Fellow Members do indeed have maintenance requirements which must be completed once every three years.
+Please review the Accreditation and/or Fellowship protocol for specifics.